-CONTENTS Discover Cyprus by car ----------------- -------- -------- Cyprus Authentic 4 Cyprus Route Map 18 Routes Route 1: Explore eastern Cyprus: Iconic beaches, bustling resorts and the fertile hinterland 22 Route 2: A glimpse of village life: A tour of the thriving communities of the Larnaka district 32 Route 3: Antiquity and tradition: From prehistoric sites to lace-making villages 42 Route 4: Celebrating the vine: A tribute to the rose and wine villages 52 Route 5: In praise of Aphrodite: From the birthplace of the Goddess of Love to ancient Kourion 62 Route 6: The magical west: Majestic monasteries and the Diarizos river 72 Route 7: Back to nature: The Akamas peninsula and Avakas Gorge 82 Route 8: Off the beaten track: Into the heart of the Pafos forest 94 Route 9: The majesty of Troodos: Traditional villages and exquisite painted churches 104 Route 10: Ecclesiastical treasures: Monasteries and churches in the Troodos foothills 114 Usefull Information Driving in Cyprus 124 Accommodation 130 Useful Information 134 CTO offices 138 QR Codes need the necessary compatible applications to be installed on a device, in order to be of use.
-Download from:

-For the purposes of this publication, every effort has been made to include correct and valid information at the time of printing.
+CONTENTS Discover Cyprus by car Cyprus Authentic 4 Cyprus Route Map 18 Routes Route 1: Explore eastern Cyprus: Iconic beaches, bustling resorts and the fertile hinterland 22 Route 2: A glimpse of village life: A tour of the thriving communities of the Larnaka district 32 Route 3: Antiquity and tradition: From prehistoric sites to lace-making villages 42 Route 4: Celebrating the vine: A tribute to the rose and wine villages 52 Route 5: In praise of Aphrodite: From the birthplace of the Goddess of Love to ancient Kourion 62 Route 6: The magical west: Majestic monasteries and the Diarizos river 72 Route 7: Back to nature: The Akamas peninsula and Avakas Gorge 82 Route 8: Off the beaten track: Into the heart of the Pafos forest 94 Route 9: The majesty of Troodos: Traditional villages and exquisite painted churches 104 Route 10: Ecclesiastical treasures: Monasteries and churches in the Troodos foothills 114 Usefull Information 124 130 134 138 For the purposes of this publication, every effort has been made to include correct and valid information at the time of printing.
 The photos in the pamphlet are not necessarily related to the text accompanying them.
-Production: Cyprus Tourism Organisation Texts: Katerina Emmanouil Printing: Kailas Printers & Lithographers Ltd Photos: Romos Kotsonis, Silvio Rusmigo, Markus Bassler Cyprus Authentic Welcome to Rural Cyprus Mention Cyprus in conversation and most people will visualise a cloudless sky, warm sand underfoot, and a blue sea to cool and refresh.
+Production: Cyprus Tourism Organisation Texts: Katerina Emmanouil Printing: Konos Printing Press Ltd Photos: Romos Kotsonis, Silvio Rusmigo, Markus Bassler

+Welcome to Rural Cyprus Mention Cyprus in conversation and most people will visualise a cloudless sky, warm sand underfoot, and a blue sea to cool and refresh.
 With at least 300 days of sunshine per year, Cyprus' reputation as a favoured summer destination is well-deserved.